-Our law firm has stood by the side of patients injured by their doctors and they will fight tirelessly for your rights too.
+Our personal injury attorneys have stood by the side of patients injured by their doctors and they will fight tirelessly for your rights, too.
 Don’t let time pass and your chances for compensation disappear.
 A no-cost, no-obligation legal consultation is all stands between you and the answers to any doubts you may have.

 To understand medical malpractice and medical negligence, it’s important to first establish the duty that exists between a health professional and their patient.